Manage hosted tile layers

 Tip:

 The layer item is a tile layer (hosted).
-To identify whether it is a raster tile layer or vector tile layer, look at the layer icon.
+Use the layer icon to identify whether it is a raster tile layer or vector tile layer.

 The following table indicates what management options you have per layer type.